ayushshakyag/fruits/README.md

 ### Get Sorted Fruits

+Endpoints
+Get Sorted Fruits
-- URL: `/`
+URL: /

-- Method: GET
+Method: GET

-- Description: Retrieves a sorted list of fruits based on their color.
+Description: Retrieves a sorted list of fruits based on their color.
+You can specify the sorting order using the sort query parameter.

-- Response Format: JSON
+Query Parameters:

+sort: (optional) Specifies the field to sort the fruits.
+Supported values are "id", "color", and "name".
+To sort in descending order, add a "-" before the field name.
+Default sorting is by "id" in ascending order.